lindongjiang/Feather/README.md

 - Swift 5.9
 - iOS 15

-Feather is not exactly as light as a feather as it needs to include an entire server framework so it can host it's server locally, totaling around 40mb~ when successfully compiled.
+Mantou is not exactly as light as a feather as it needs to include an entire server framework so it can host it's server locally, totaling around 40mb~ when successfully compiled.
 While this is annoying to me, it doesn't really matter at the end as it does it's job.

 1. Clone repository
     ```sh